arjun372/NE591-008/README.md

 ### Troubleshooting Builds ###
 The optionally provided [Dockerfile](Dockerfile) provides a sanitized environment with the minimum dependencies and an automated build for this repo.
+The environment mimics `remote.eos.ncsu.edu` by using `gcc v8.5.0` and `boost 1.66.0`.